 As the United States government increasingly investigated him, and his chances of escaping elsewhere rapidly dwindling, Jones eventually managed to find a loophole: death.
 It is only too tragic that he deemed it necessary to take all members of Jonestown with him.

 On Nov.
 18, 1978, Jim Jones directed his followers to kill a U.S. congressman and numerous journalists who had come to Jonestown.
-Then, over 900 people faithful to Jones imbibed cyanide-laced Fla-Vor-Aid and left behind one of the most visceral examples of how rapidly one man's charisma can lead to the end of hundreds.
+Then, over 900 people faithful to Jones imbibed cyanide-laced Fla-Vor-Aid and died.
 It was part mass murder, part mass suicide, and completely tragic for everyone involved.

 The Peoples Temple Appeals To The Disenfranchised